weweb-assets/ww-input-rich-text/AI.md

 - `deleteRow`: Delete row.
 No args allowed
 - `deleteColumn`: Delete column.
 No args allowed
 - `deleteTable`: Delete table.
 No args allowed

-Variables:
-- value: string - Current editor content
-- mentions: array - List of mentions in content
-- states: object - Editor states (text formatting, alignment, etc)

-Special features:
-- Hide the menu for a minimalistic render
-- Use as readonly to display rich text content
-- Enable features in the menu that make sense given the building context